-This is similar to building the National Parks, but on a lower scale.
-Green spaces can also provide trees and other vegetation which can help with to control pollution.
+This is similar to building National Parks but on a lower scale.
+Green spaces can also provide trees and other vegetation which can help to control pollution.
 These green spaces also provide areas of relaxation for people.

 Water Management and Reuse

 Managing water usage can play a part in helping to conserve water sources.
 Also, the use of rainwater harvesters can help by allowing people to use rainwater directly.
 This helps to stop the depletion of water tables.

 Trees help to remove carbon dioxide and pollution from the air and provide habitats and homes for birds and other animals.

 By eating more plant-based foods we can further help the environment.
 Raising cattle tends to create stress on the environment and is not as sustainable a practice as growing crops for food.

 What are the 3 Ways Humans Interact with the Environment

 Humans depend on the environment for survival.
 This includes things such as food.

 Humans adapt to the environmental conditions they are in.

 Humans will modify the environment in order to survive or to get what they might desire.
 Typically, these have ended up being negative impacts on the environment.